inspire-eu-validation/download-service/A.06.IR511.TGR6.linkToMetadataForTheService.md

 **Notes**

-Note 2: the INSPIRE language request parameters in the Resource Locator to the Atom Download Service Feed URLs must be ignored in the comparison.
+[1] the INSPIRE language request parameters in the Resource Locator to the Atom Download Service Feed URLs must be ignored in the comparison of the last step of the test method

 ## Contextual XPath references